madordie/Demo-CHT-166BUG/README.md

 Reproduce the BUG described in [#174](https://github.com/chiahsien/CHTCollectionViewWaterfallLayout/issues/174).

+The `demo` will have a part of the` header` does not display properly.

 ### The main steps

 In the `UICollectionViewWaterfallLayout.m -> - (void) prepareLayout`, set` `NSIndexPath indexPathForItem: 0 inSection: section]`